Project billing

 As a project manager you use Project billing to access the entire billing process for a project, that is, Project billing presents a summary of the items to bill for a project.
 Project billing is particularly useful for helping make decisions about what to bill the customer.

-• To ensure the sales figures are your focus, quantities and the progress status details of the sales order lines are omitted by default from the Billing plan selection section.
-Select the Display quantities and Display status check boxes to include them; select the Forecast status check box to include provisional statuses in the Progress status section, and in the Billing plan selection section.
+- To ensure that the sales figures are your focus, quantities and the progress status details of the sales order lines are omitted by default from the Billing plan selection section.
+Select the Display quantities and Display status checkboxes to include them.
+Select the Forecast status checkbox to include provisional statuses in the Progress status section, and in the Billing plan selection section.

 Billing plan selection section